Little Feat: Death of George and band breakup

-George did some work on what would eventually become Down on the Farm but then declared that Little Feat had disbanded.
-In an interview with Bill Flanagan (for the book Written in My Soul) conducted eleven days before his death, George made it clear that he felt the demise of Little Feat was due to his having allowed the band to be run democratically, with the result that Payne and, to a lesser extent, Barrere, had a presence as songwriters and in production which was disproportionate to their abilities.
-George was particularly scathing about Payne's attempts at jazz/fusion, citing an instance when Payne jammed with Weather Report on a TV show and dropped "into one of his 'Day at the Dog Races'.
+Little Feat began working on a new album, Down on the Farm, before disbanding in 1979.
+In an interview with Bill Flanagan (for the book Written in My Soul) conducted eleven days before his death, Lowell George made it clear that he felt the demise of Little Feat was due to his having allowed the band to be run democratically, with the result that Payne and, to a lesser extent, Barrere, had a presence as songwriters and in production which was disproportionate to their abilities.
+Lowell George was particularly scathing about Payne's attempts at jazz/fusion, citing an instance when Payne jammed with Weather Report on a TV show and dropped "into one of his 'Day at the Dog Races'.
 I just got out of there as fast as I could.
 It was embarrassing".
-In the same interview, George stated that he planned to reunite Little Feat without Payne and Barrere.
+In the same interview, Lowell George said that he planned to reunite Little Feat without Payne and Barrere.

-At this time Warner Bros. released George's only solo album, Thanks, I'll Eat It Here, for which he had signed a contract in 1975.
-The album was mostly a collection of cover versions that George had been working on as a side project for several years and, in his biography, Rock And Roll Doctor, Mark Brend states that George had hinted he only signed the solo contract to obtain funds to finance Little Feat (and Bill Flanagan states in Written in My Soul that George "didn't want his audience to assume a collection of other people's material marked the direction of Lowell George's solo career").
+At this time Warner Bros. released Lowell George's only solo album, Thanks, I'll Eat It Here, for which he had signed a contract in 1975.
+The album was mostly a collection of cover versions that Lowell George had been working on as a side project for several years and in his biography Rock And Roll Doctor, Mark Brend says that Lowell George had hinted he only signed the solo contract to obtain funds to finance Little Feat (and Bill Flanagan states in Written in My Soul that Lowell George "didn't want his audience to assume a collection of other people's material marked the direction of Lowell George's solo career").